 The Master of Business & Science with a concentration in Sustainability is designed to help students identify, analyze and better understand connections among social, environmental, technological and economic systems (environmental, social, and governance - ESG).
 Designed upon a systems analysis approach, this program provides a broad understanding of the forces driving these systems.
 It also provides specific tools and skills to measure, predict and influence key processes that influence sustainability.
 A systems-based approach to problem solving seeks to envision and forecast how individual or local actions can affect the function of a larger ecosystem, structure, organization or process.
 By understanding and acknowledging the interactions of social, environmental and economic systems, graduates of this program will be better equipped to conceive, propose and promote strategies that meet short-term personal and organizational needs while promoting sustainable, long-term outcomes.
 For a blog post about jobs in sustainability, please see here.

 Within this concentration there are two subconcentrations, namely, environmental systems and energy technologies.
 Students may elect to take electives within one of these subconcentrations.

 Related Concentrations: Global Agriculture

 We encourage applications from individuals with a Bachelor's degree or higher in a scientific or engineering discipline.
 It is recommended that students have completed: 1 semester of calculus, 1 year of chemistry, 1 year of another science (e.g., environmental science, ecology, biology, physics, meteorology, air or water pollution, geology), and 1 semester of statistics.
 Previous education in environmental sciences is not required.
 In some cases, promising students without science or engineering majors may be accepted.
 The General GRE is required for admission.
 Students concerned about their preparation should contact the concentration coordinator.

-For the Master of Business & Science (MBS) degree, students take 8 courses (24 credits) in the sciences and 19 credits in business.
+To earn the Master of Business & Science (MBS) degree, students need to complete 24 credits in the sciences and 19 credits in business.
 In addition, students must attend 12 colloquium events to qualify for graduation.
 The business requirements include courses in finance & accounting, marketing, communication & leadership, capstone, ethics and electives.
 The business curriculum is listed here.
 The science courses for the Sustainability concentration are given below.

 I. Business Courses